 Functional group and bloom season: Trees, growing up to 8 m (P. microphylla) or 12 m tall (P. florida; Shreve and Wiggins 1964).
 Parkinsonia species generally flower between April and May (Wojciechowski 2017).

-Distribution in Mojave/Habitat: P. microphylla grows in washes, floodplains, and canyons in the southern Mojave and the Sonoran/Colorao deserts.
+Distribution in Mojave/Habitat: Parkinsonia microphylla grows in washes, floodplains, and canyons in the southern Mojave and the Sonoran/Colorado deserts.
 P. floridum grows in the Sonoran/Colorado Desert of southern California (Baldwin et al. 2002).

 Flower color and shape: Yellow; cruciform and saucer shaped.